What is a Tax Residency Certificate in the Philippines (TRC)?

 The Tax Residency Certificate in the Philippines is a document issued by the tax authorities, specifically, the International Tax Affairs Division (ITAD) of the Bureau of Internal Revenue (BIR), signifying that an individual or entity is a resident for tax purposes.
 A Tax Residency Certificate in the Philippines is provided to taxpayers classified as residents for tax treaty purposes, particularly those with foreign-source income intending to avail of treaty benefits under effective tax treaties.

-How to get a Tax Residency Certificate in the Philippines?
+How do I get a Tax Residency Certificate in the Philippines?

 To secure a Tax Residency Certificate in the Philippines (TRC), complete BIR Form No. 0902.
-Additionally, you must provide a certified true copy of your income proof, a photocopy of your passport booklet or a residency certificate if you’ve never left the Philippines and your annual income tax return for the previous year.
+Additionally, you must provide a certified true copy of your proof of income, a photocopy of your passport booklet or a residency certificate if you’ve never left the Philippines, and your annual income tax return for the previous year.
 The Tax Residency Certificate in the Philippines, issued by the International Tax Affairs Division of the Bureau of Internal Revenue, certifies your tax resident status in the country.

 What is the 183-day rule for tax residency in the Philippines?